Yeowie’s Technique Lab

 There is also air resistance.
 I covered this aspect of the sport briefly in this post, mostly to highlight what I perceived to be incorrect decisions regarding selection, which were impacted by not taking into account the importance of the altitude at which times were skated.
 In short, altitude makes a difference to air resistance, and air resistance is such a significant factor in speed skating (some say as high as 80%) that even small difference in air resistance can have a measurable impact on times.
 In that previous post, I introduced this equation:

-F is the force, \rho is the air density v is velocity A is area C_d is drag coefficient and \hat{v} is a direction vector for the velocity.
+is the force, is the air density is velocity is area is drag coefficient and is a direction vector for the velocity.
 Using some fairly simple mathematics, I was able to show that going from sea level to 1400m (the elevation of the Utah Olympic Oval) reduces aerodynamic drag by about 15%.
 I say “simple” because at no point did I actually have to calculate the force, I only needed to calculate the difference between two forces.
 But now that we are trying to calculate force requirements, it is time to get our hands dirty.

 Let us begin at a typical indoor oval at sea level with favourable conditions of about 5 degrees ambient temperature.
 The air density would be 1.269kg per cubic meter.
 For velocity, we’ll take our 24 second lap (60km/h), for frontal area I’ve ripped off some approximate numbers from journal articles that variously discuss skiers and cyclists who have gone through the trouble of wind tunnel testing.
 For frontal area, I’m using 0.45 square meters, and for drag coefficient I’m going to use 0.6.
 When you plug all these numbers into the formula you get 47.59N.
 That may not seem like much, but when you consider that it is the force required simply to stay at a constant speed, it is significant.
 Look at it another way, in a frictionless vacuum, 47.59N of constant force would push a 72kg mass (me) in a straight line to 60km/h in just over 25 seconds and do it in just over 200m.